vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 ### Data cleaning and feature engineering

-The dataset was augmented by transforming and adding new variables (covariates) that are believed to explain donut sales very well.
+The dataset was augmented by transforming and adding new variables (covariates) that should be good predictors of donut sales.

 * Converted the "date" variable to a datetime type
 * Clustered product items into 8 separate categories